phylotastic/universe/README.md

 If you know of a package that should be added, email Brian O'Meara (bomeara@utk.edu).

 You might also be interested in the [CRAN Task View for Phylogenetics](https://cran.r-project.org/web/views/Phylogenetics.html)

+US NSF sponsored the work that led to phylotastic.